3Ps Cook Islands Pilot Project: Financing Nature as a Solution for Flood Mitigation and Water Quality

 The Solution

-Working with different groups within ADB (Economic Research and Development Impact Department; Water and Urban Development Sector; and Climate Change and Sustainable Development Department), this pilot project will identify entry points for incorporating natural capital assessments and economic valuation of ecosystem services into ADB’s loan process for urban and water projects.
-They will also co-design training material to increase literacy around established methods to assess, account for, and value natural capital in the Cook Islands; equip local government enforcement officials to undertake natural capital assessments and use results for outreach with local community members.
-They will pilot key elements of these approaches using the Muri lagoon wastewater infrastructure project as a test-case.
+Working with different groups within ADB (Economic Research and Development Impact Department; Water and Urban Development Sector; and Climate Change and Sustainable Development Department), this pilot project also identified entry points for incorporating natural capital assessments and economic valuation of ecosystem services into ADB’s loan process for urban and water projects.
+Capacity development was central to this project – workshops and collaborative work empowered local leaders on both the policy and technical sides to apply these approaches in their own ways.
+The Cook Islands’ partners will revisit and build on this work into the future.